-Essential information about safer recruitment is contained in 'Keeping children safe in education: safer recruitment, (part 3),' September 2018.
+Essential information about safer recruitment is contained in 'Keeping children safe in education: safer recruitment, (part 3),' September 2021.
 The School operates safe recruitment procedures and it is essential that all appropriate checks are carried out on new employees and volunteers who will work with children.
 Safe recruitment practice means conducting interviews that explore a candidate's suitability to work with children and young people, scrutinizing applications for discrepancies, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and making sure a candidate has the health and physical capacity for the job.
+The entire senior leadership team and at least one member on every interview panel receives regular safer recruitment training.

 The School makes checks against the Disclosure and Barring Service for all employees and regular volunteers, in addition to checks for any prohibition orders (including EEA sanctions and prohibition from management checks).
 Individuals who have recently arrived in the UK, or whose last period of employment working with children was overseas, must provide a background check from the country where they were previously living/working, and the School reserves the right to request background checks from any overseas country where the candidate has previously resided.
-Further guidance is available from the human resources manager, and full details are contained in the 2018 Vetting and Safer Recruitment Policy.
+Further guidance is available from the human resources manager, and full details are contained in the 2021 Vetting and Safer Recruitment Policy.